Skip to main content

 Resource Details

 To view the details of a specific resource, select its name in the table.
-The Resource Details modal opens with three tabs:
+The Resource Details modal opens with two tabs:

 Overview